-It is the responsibility of every member of the Lowell Public Schools to provide all English Learners with equitable opportunities for access to programs that enable them to reach their full potential.
+It is the responsibility of every member of the Lowell Public Schools to provide all ELs with equitable opportunities for access to programs that enable them to reach their full potential.

 The primary goal of the English Language Education Program is to provide a quality, research-based educational program that ensures the success of language minority students in meeting federal, state, and local standards for academic performance.
 This success ultimately leads to high school graduation and opportunities for continuing education.
-While the goal of this program is based on the belief that given the appropriate educational tools and time, all students can learn and achieve to high levels, the program is also supported by the mandates of the amended Massachusetts G.L.C.
-71A and the provisions of No Child Left Behind.
+While the goal of this program is based on the belief that given the appropriate educational tools and time, all students can learn and achieve to high levels, the program is also supported by the mandates as amended by Every Student Succeed Act of 2016 (ESSA) and the LOOK Act of 2017.

 To achieve these goals, the Lowell Public Schools will:

-- Identifies and places English Learners into educational programs according to federal and state regulations that will incorporate the use of English Language Proficiency Standards and that they include both English Language Development instruction and sheltered content instruction.
+- Identifies and places ELs into educational programs according to federal and state regulations that will incorporate the use of English Language Proficiency Standards and that they include both English Language Development instruction and sheltered content instruction.

-- Provides a comprehensive English Language Development Program for its English Learners that will address the listening, speaking, reading, and writing standards outlined in the Massachusetts Common Core Standards and WIDA ELD Standards.
+- Provides a comprehensive English Language Development Program for its ELs that will address the listening, speaking, reading, and writing standards outlined in the Massachusetts Common Core Standards and WIDA ELD Standards.

-- Aligns curriculum in all subject areas with state curriculum frameworks, WIDA ELD Standards for English Learners, and federal standards.
+- Aligns curriculum in all subject areas with state curriculum frameworks, WIDA ELD Standards for ELs, and federal standards.

-- Conducts ongoing assessment of English Learners’ content knowledge and English language development to evaluate academic growth, determines appropriate program placement, and complies with state and federal requirements.
+- Conducts ongoing assessment of ELs’ content knowledge and English language development to evaluate academic growth, determines appropriate program placement, and complies with state and federal requirements.

-- Provides content-specific professional development for teachers in order to embed best practices for English Learners into these content classes.
+- Provides content-specific professional development for teachers in order to embed best practices for ELs into these content classes.